SonizciTR/TFSSharpTR/README.md

 This project is started for customizing DevOps operation at TFS.
 Designed for TFS Web Build process.
 Goal is using C# languages power for custom tasks and give developers isolation from TFS build process.
 You can easily add as a task at build process.
 Then you will set your setting in a json file.

+I decided th sperate tasks by their dependencies.
+So you will see different class libraries.
+If I don't do this, you will need every external libraries included with your packet.

 ####Ready Tasks:
 1. FileControlTask : Inside "TfsSharpTR.PreBuild" solution.
 Git has no file lock feature.
 Some cases you need some files not to modified or modiefied by some specific users.
 With this task, just add necessary setting to json file ("FileControlTask" part).
 It checks automatically.
 ```javascript